 Through the CIA, General Ritland arranged an unofficial but effective authorization to continue work on all of the 19 vehicles earlier scheduled.
 Bissell assured Sheppard that funds were available.
-On I April, in "emergency funds" came to hand, drawn from the President's reserve.
-Of the total, was diverted to the CIA to fund additional camera subsystems and to ARPA to finance re-expansion of "Discoverer."
-The Air Force scraped up an by reprogramming, to cover the residual additional requirement.
+On 1 April, \$20 million in "emergency funds" came to hand, drawn from the President's reserve.
+Of the total, \$2.4 million was diverted to the CIA to fund additional camera subsystems and \$17.6 to ARPA to finance re-expansion of "Discoverer."
+The Air Force scraped up an additional \$10.4 million by reprogramming, to cover the residual requirement.